 Take a Stockholm boat tour

-Our forced march to the port region of Stockholm was already a gauntlet, as more and more barricades were being erected.
+Our forced march to the port area of Stockholm was already a gauntlet, as more and more barricades were erected.
 These were supposed to protect the prince couple from the enthusiastic Swedes during their carriage ride through the city.
-They had apparently come from all over the country to attend the wedding celebrations.
+They had apparently traveled from all over the country to be part of the wedding festivities.
 Boat tickets are sold at Stockholm Strömkajen in front of the Grand Hotel.
-As expected, the next one was Hop on Hop off boat tour * already sold out.
+As expected, the next hop on hop off boat tour was already sold out.
 Nevertheless, we were lucky: an hour later there was still room for us on the Stockholm boat tour.

 Like a Swedish prince drove us on the water